A Guide to Contract Manufacturing in Vietnam

 Can I fully shift production from China to Vietnam?

 In many cases, yes, but it depends on your supply chain.
 Vietnam excels in labor-intensive assembly and medium-complexity builds, but still imports many raw materials and specialized components from China.
-A full shift may be feasible if your BOM and quality needs align with local capabilities.
-A hybrid “China + Vietnam” model is often the most efficient path.

 What is the "China + 1" strategy, and how does it relate to Vietnam?

 The "China + 1" strategy involves diversifying manufacturing operations by keeping some production in China while adding facilities in other countries.
-Vietnam is a top destination due to its proximity to China, lower labor costs, trade advantages, and increasing technical capacity.
-The China + 1 strategy helps reduce geopolitical risk, avoid tariffs, and boost supply chain resilience.
+This can help reduce geopolitical risk, minimize the impact of tariffs, and boost supply chain resilience.

 What are some tips for successful manufacturing in Vietnam?